Lambeth Teaching Schools Alliance

 Why train with us?

-Our partnership of schools comprises a range of schools and diverse boroughs which vary in both size and cultural mix to provide a school based learning opportunity in partnership with London South Bank University.
+Our partnership comprises a range of schools which vary in both size and cultural mix to provide a school based learning opportunity in partnership with Roehampton University.

 Our partner schools have a range of strengths and methods of teaching and our aim is to expose teacher trainees to the various approaches, which they will be able to learn from and adopt to strengthen their own teaching.